by: Susan Gast / Author, Blogger at Easy Food Dehydrating, Beesville Books, and SupaBees music!

 If you’re looking for a crop that is relatively easy to grow and can be used in many different recipes, mushrooms are a great option.

+Where's the beef?
 It's right here—in this wonderful Filet Mignon recipe shared by Jen Reviews.

 Prep time is only 30 mins, with a cooking time of 45 minutes.

 For red meat lovers, I'd say it's well worth the time and effort to impress your better half - hey, and yourself too!
+Their recipe includes full-color step-by-step instructions.

 As a kid growing up in the UK, I recall a neighboring farmer who had a couple of mushroom sheds.
 What was interesting (to me) was the roof's apex wasn't closed off.
 There was about a six-inch gap.
 I think it was for ventilation purposes.

-The gap also let in light, but as you know, mushrooms like darkness and high humidity—which was just as well—because in northern England it rains... a lot... and I'm sure gallons of rain made its way into the mushroom shed through the roof 'crack.'
+The gap also let in light, but as you know, mushrooms like darkness and high humidity—which was just as well—because in northern England it rains... a lot... and I'm sure gallons of rain made its way into the mushroom shed through the roof 'gap.'

 Jeez, it's funny the stuff you remember, huh?
 (I'm going back 45 years here!)